JuanValeraDev/JuanValeraDev.github.io/portfolio/resume.md

     <div class="relative z-10">
       <input type="checkbox" id="toggle-text-2" class="hidden">
       <p class="text-gray-700 dark:text-gray-100/75 mb-4 italic text-lg leading-relaxed truncate-text-2" id="recommendation-text-2">
 Juan is a creative genius, eager to take the lead and contribute new ideas and solutions. <br> It has always been a pleasure to work with him.
-(Translated)
       </p>
       <label for="toggle-text-2" class="label-2 text-blue-500 hover:underline cursor-pointer"></label>
       <div class="text-right">